benwiz/learn/README.md

 ## To Do

+- Show a loading spinner or something to indicate that we are trying to access RSS
 - BAAQMD serves their RSS feeds over HTTP, I can't serve mixed content over HTTPS.
 One option is to build a Lambda function that consumes the RSS feeds then exposes them.
 - Bug
   - tslint.json not listening to "no-magic-numbers" or "max-length" properly